rob-derosa/action-policy/README.md

 # :construction: Action Policy Action

 This GitHub action allows you to provide a list of actions allowed or prohibited to be enforced within this repository.
-If a code push or pull request contains changes to a workflow `yaml` file containing a reference to an action that violates the action policy, a `violations` output value is set containing an array of the offending acions in JSON format.
+If a code push or pull request contains changes to a workflow `yaml` file containing a reference to an action that violates the action policy, a `violations` output value is set containing an array of the offending actions in JSON format.

 :construction_worker: This action is undergoing renovations.